How was your day? Good. Good. What did you do? I don’t know.

 Use art and creations from the day to prompt a memory.

 Use artifacts from the day.
 Take a picture of their work on the wall and always take contents of the cubby home even if you just use it for your conversation.
+You could also take a picture walk on Google Photos together to spark a memory.
 When asking students about their art keep in mind, their work may not be representational or static yet.
 Representational drawing can begin late in the second year through the third year when students set out to draw something specific.
 They have understood that they can use a symbol or drawing to represent the real thing.
 Even when representational drawing begins, the image may not be static, and hold its meaning to the artist.
 What was a strawberry in the morning may be a sheep in the afternoon.
 Keeping these developmental milestones in mind can guide your questioning.
 Instead of asking a pre-representational artist “What is it?” try questioning to the materials.
 “What did you use to make this?”
 “What colors did you use?”

 Repeat and Extend.

 This is a responding strategy you probably use instinctively that is essential to language development.
 Repeat back your child’s response and then add a little more to it each time.“Ball!”
 “Wow!
 Look at the red ball!”
 This offers affirmation and extends their vocabulary.